 A reoperative parathyroidectomy is often complex, as a surgeon must locate abnormalities that were previously missed and contend with hardened scar tissue from the initial operation.
 The overall success rates of reoperative parathyroidectomies range from 80% to 95%, with the skill of the surgeon playing a significant role in the procedure’s effectiveness.

 Due to the distinct challenges of this operation, TGH is among only a handful of hospitals nationwide with the expertise required to perform reoperative parathyroidectomies.
 We ensure world-class outcomes by using advanced approaches like intraoperative nuclear mapping and radioguided technologies to confirm the exact location of each parathyroid gland prior to surgery.
 Furthermore, no surgical duo over the past 10 years has performed more parathyroid operations than Dr. Politz and Dr. López.

 To schedule a fee-free consultation with a specialist at TGH’s Parathyroid & Thyroid Institute, call our friendly staff at (813) 844-8335 or complete a patient intake form on our website.
-TGH is proud to be the highest-ranked hospital in Florida for Ear, Nose and Throat by U.S. News & World Report for 2022-23.
+TGH is proud to be recognized as One of the Nation's Best Hospitals for Ear, Nose & Throat by U.S. News & World Report 2023-24.